-Julia Youngs, Program Manager
+Julia Youngs, Acceleration Programs Manager

 Julia Youngs was born and raised in Albuquerque and holds a BA in English Literature from UNM.
-She holds an MA in Latin American Studies and Community + Regional Planning from UNM.
+She holds an MA in Latin American Studies and an MA in Community + Regional Planning from UNM.
 Outside of academia, Julia has worked for many years in Albuquerque as a stage manager and community arts organizer.
 Julia combines her passion for community engagement and urban development to help grow more creative cities and creative industries.
 Julia speaks Spanish fluently and Portuguese conversationally.

 Ginny Sterpka is a designer, organic gardener and entrepreneur.
 Focusing on fabrics, natural landscapes and graphic communication, she previously ran her own garden/landscape design business and has worked as a point-of-purchase display designer making pop-up fabric displays, costume designer for theaters and as a dressmaker.
 Becoming interested in cradle to cradle design, socially conscious business and growing local economies took her back to school for Community and Regional Planning at the University of New Mexico where she received a BA in Environmental Planning.
 She is a C2C Fellow at the Bard Center for Environmental Policy in NYC, a network for future leaders in sustainable business and policy.

-Ernie Zahn, Executive Assistant
+Ernie Zahn, Media Manager

 Ernie is a professional filmmaker from the NY area where he spent 10 years producing social justice documentaries and campaign videos for non-profits.
-In 2015 he was accepted into a year long film education fellowship in the Navajo Nation, operated by Filmmakers Without Borders.
+In 2015 he was accepted into a year-long film education fellowship in the Navajo Nation, operated by Filmmakers Without Borders.
 He now splits his time acting as an Executive Assistant for Creative Startups and continuing creative assignments born from his fellowship.